 Yoko Ono blames Paul McCartney for Beatles 'divorce' (Video)20 photosView the full slideshow »

-John Lennon's widow, Yoko Ono, blames Sir Paul McCartney for splitting up the Beatles.
-A newly-surfaced interview from the '80s reveals her belief that even her late husband shared the same views, despite rumors suggesting she was the catalyst.
+'80s reveals her belief that even her late husband shared the same views,

 On Dec.
 28, Huffington Post followed up on a previous story about the controversy about why the British pop band split.
 It's clear that Yoko blames Paul McCartney for -- as she blatantly puts it -- the Beatles' "divorce."